raywoo32/readSIF/README.md

 # readSIF

 A simple Node JS to load an exisiting database with a .sif file.
-Database definition can be seen [here] (https://github.com/VinLau/BAR-interactions-database)and in test_dump.sql .sif definition can be seen in sifDefinition.sif
+Database definition can be seen
+[here] (https://github.com/VinLau/BAR-interactions-database) and in test_dump.sql
+.sif definition can be seen in sifDefinition.sif
 If one operations fails with a rejected promise, no updates from the .sif will be uploaded to the database.